mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Tf asymmetry mode can now be performed on double pulse fits from the muon analysis GUI.
 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to load a list of time zeros into a new property TimZeroList.
 - Updated :ref:`LoadMuonNexusV2 <algm-LoadMuonNexusV2>` and  :ref:`LoadPSIMuonBin <algm-LoadPSIMuonBin>` to add an option to not auto-correct the time by loaded timezero.
-- Fitting tab in Muon analysis and Frequency domain analysis GUI were disabled when there was no data present.
+- Fitting tab in Muon analysis and Frequency domain analysis GUI's are now disabled when no valid fitting data is present.

 Bug fixes
 ---------